ghi-electronics/Docs/hardware/legacy_products/gadgeteer/modules.md

 class Program {
     static void Main() {
-        // Determine what PWM controller is used for specific pins, use the power of intellesense!
+        // Determine what PWM controller is used for specific pins, use the power of intellisense!
-        // start typing FEZSpiderII.PwmPin. to navigate the options
+        // start typing FEZSpider.PwmPin. to navigate the options
-        // >>>>>>>>>>>> Will this work if we have differnt controller?
+        // >>>>>>>>>>>> Will this work if we have different controller?

         // Motor A
         var MotorDirA = GpioController.GetDefault().OpenPin(FEZSpiderII.GpioPin.Socket8.Pin6);